This is alpine-style climbing - 1 guide with 2 clients. No fixed lines or crowded climbs filled with "high altitude trekkers" on this expedition.

 See each individual trip descriptions for any trip or courses.
 All prices are in New Zealand Dollars and include the government 15% Goods & Services Tax (GST).

-There is a currency converter on all trip pages to give you an estimate of the trip price in your own currency.
+Here is a link to a currency converter to give you an estimate of the trip price in your own currency.

 Most of our mountaineering ascents are conducted on a 1:1 basis, so no problem there.